dbosoft/YaNco/README.md

 The library requires .NET Framework 4.7.1.
 Even if the core library itself is compatible with .NET Standard 2.0, only Windows is supported as runtime environment.

-For the NW RFC library the Visual Studio 2013 (VC++ 12.0) runtime library have to be installed.
-For the Contiva.SAP.NWRfc library the Visual Studio 2017 VC runtime must be installed, too.
+The Visual Studio 2013 (VC++ 12.0) library and the Visual Studio 2017 VC runtime library have be installed, too.
 Both libraries can be downloaded here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

-## PBuild
+## Build
 To build _Contiva.SAP.NWRfc_ you need to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.

 A prerequisite to download is having a **customer or partner account** on _SAP Service Marketplace_ and if you